Business viability is measured by a business' potential for long-term survival and the ability to sustain profits over a period of time.

-Creating viability is a two-part process.
+Creating a viable business is a two-part process.
 First, it means creating a marketing strategy by knowing who you are, who you are selling to, and who else is selling to them.
-Second, it means having your business financial house in order.
+Second, it means having your financial house in order.

 To create a marketing strategy that will make your business viable, you'll need to have this information:

-1. Unique Selling Proposition.
-Having a unique selling proposition (usually called a USP) is a first critical factor in having a viable business.
-Heather Saffer found a unique spot on the shelf - gourmet, organic frosting.
-What makes your products or services unique?
+- Unique selling proposition: This is a critical factor in having a viable business.
 Being unique keeps your business out in front of the competition.

-2. Stable Customer Base.
-Having a unique product or service is just the first step.
-To be viable, you have to know who is going to buy your product or service.
-That means doing research to find out who these people are.
-People who buy regular frosting are not the same people who buy Dollop frosting.
+- Stable customer base: To be viable, you have to know who is going to buy your product or service.
+That means researching to find out who these people are.

-3. Competitive Advantage.
-Even if your product is unique, and you know who you are selling to, you must always consider the competition.
-Find out who might be your competitors, who might sell similar or new competitive products.
-Create a marketing strategy that keeps your competitive advantage.
+- Competitive advantage: Even if your product is unique and you know who you're selling to, you must always consider the competition.
+Find out who your competitors are and keep them in mind as you create your marketing strategy.

-in addition to your marketing strategy, a continuing focus on your business' financial status will help create that viable business.
+In addition to your marketing strategy, a continuing focus on your business' financial status will help create a viable business.
+This includes:

-4. Cash Stability.
-Probably the most important factor that makes a business viable is that it has assets (cash and other reserve funds) for day-to-day operations and also to weather those ups and downs that all businesses.
-Getting to cash stability isn't going to come overnight.
+- Cash stability: The most important factor that makes a business viable is that it has enough assets (cash and other reserve funds) for day-to-day operations and to weather the ups and downs that all businesses experience.
+Getting to cash stability doesn't happen overnight.
 It means being frugal, not over-spending in anticipation of sales, and not taking too much out of the business.

-5. Continuing Attention to Your Financial Status.
-Most business owners get tripped up by their finances.
-They are too busy doing all the other things that need to be done.
-But having a viable business means always being able to know where your business is financially.
-Get good financial software, input all your business information regularly, and analyze it against goals for cash stability and other factors.
-Use these business check-up ratios to measure the health of your business.
+- Continuing attention to your financial status: Having a viable business means always knowing where your business is financially.
+Get good financial software, input all your business information regularly, and analyze it against your goals for cash stability and other factors.

-Solvency is often measured as a "current ratio," which is a business's total current assets divided by its total current liabilities.
+Solvency is often measured as a current ratio, which is a business's total current assets divided by its total current liabilities.
 A business should have a current ratio of 2:1 to be solvent and cover liabilities, which means that it has twice as many current assets as it has current liabilities.
-This ratio recognizes that selling assets to raise cash may result in losses so more assets are necessary.
+You need twice as many assets as liabilities because selling assets to raise cash may result in losses.
 A business is solvent and not likely to declare bankruptcy if its current ratio is over 2:1.

 Viability vs. Liquidity

 Liquidity is more of a short-term measure.
 It refers to the ability of a business to quickly turn assets into cash without loss.
 If your business needs money, you may have to sell assets.
-Unless the asset is cash — the most liquid asset of all — you'll lose money by selling.
+Unless the asset is cash, the most liquid asset of all, you may lose money by selling.
 For example, you may not get full value if you sell receivables.
-And if you try to sell equipment, you will probably take a loss because the equipment has most likely depreciated.
+If you try to sell equipment, you will probably take a loss because the equipment has most likely depreciated.

-If you're liquid, you have enough assets in cash that you can pay your immediate bills or pay your employees.
-This is called a positive cash flow, and positive cash flow means liquidity.
+If you're liquid, you have enough cash or other easily liquidated assets to ensure you can pay your immediate bills and/or your employees.
+This is called positive cash flow, and positive cash flow means liquidity.